brewnok/rentkhojo/DEV_ROADMAP_REACT_EXPRESS.md

 - Node.js is highly scalable and performs well with concurrent requests, which is useful for real-time search and updates in your app.

 ### **Database**:
-**PostgreSQL** or **MySQL**
+**MySQL**
-- Both are relational databases suitable for structured data like tenants, owners, and rooms.
-- **PostgreSQL** offers advanced features like JSONB for semi-structured data and is highly scalable.
 - **MySQL** is widely used, has rich documentation, and is slightly easier to start with for simpler use cases.

 ### **File Storage**:
 **Cloud Storage (e.g., AWS S3 or Google Cloud Storage)**
-- Storing images (ID cards, selfies, and room photos) in a scalable cloud storage solution is better than keeping them on local servers.
+- Storing images (room photos) in a scalable cloud storage solution is better than keeping them on local servers.

 ### **Authentication**:
-**JWT (JSON Web Tokens)** for session management or OAuth2 for third-party logins (if needed).
-- JWT provides secure, stateless authentication.
+**PIN Based Login by verifying from the DB entry** for session management.

 ### **Other Tools**:
 - **Frontend State Management**: Redux Toolkit or React Context API.